-You must maintain satisfactory course progress for each study period as required by us and outlined in the Entry and course requirement standards.
-Maintaining satisfactory course progress is a condition of your student visa.
-If your course progress is not satisfactory, EQI will report it to authorities and your student visa may be cancelled.
+Overseas students must maintain satisfactory course progress for each study period as required by EQI and outlined in the Entry and course requirement standards.
+Maintaining satisfactory course progress is a condition of your student/s' student visa.
+If their course progress is not satisfactory, EQI will report it to authorities and the student visa may be cancelled.

-At Calamvale Community College we provide written reports to you and your parents or legal custodians every semester as per the P-12 curriculum assessment and reporting framework available on the Queensland Department of Education website.
+At Calamvale Community College we provide written reports to you as parent, legal custodians or DHA approved guardian every semester as per the P-12 curriculum assessment and reporting framework available on the Queensland Department of Education website.

-You must complete your course within the time set out in the Confirmation of Enrolment that EQI sent you.
+Your student/s must complete their course within the time set out in the Confirmation of Enrolment that EQI sent you.

-EQI may extend the time to complete your course only if:
+EQI may extend the time to complete a course only if:

-- there are compassionate or compelling circumstances; - your course load is reduced because you are having difficulty making satisfactory course progress; or - a deferral or suspension of study is approved (see the Deferral, Suspension and Cancellation Policy section of the EQI Standard Terms and Conditions.
+- there are compassionate or compelling circumstances; - the course load is reduced because of difficulty making satisfactory course progress; or - a deferral or suspension of study is approved (see the Deferral, Suspension and Cancellation Policy section of the EQI Standard Terms and Conditions).

-Where there is an adjustment to course length you must contact the Department of Home Affairs to seek advice about any potential impacts on your visa, including the need to obtain a new visa.
+Where there is an adjustment to course length you must contact the Department of Home Affairs to seek advice about any potential impacts on your student's visa, including the need to obtain a new visa.